Does ego work with us or against us? Friend or foe on our journey through life?

 Anyone who enjoys inner peace is no more broken by failure than he is inflated by success. – Matthieu Ricard

 Matthieu hits the nail on the head in the quote above.
 Not overtly about ego, it leads to the great question of how to enjoy inner peace.
 Inner Peace can likely be interpreted a number of ways.
-For me it refers to an ease and contentment, not too laid back, not too driven with a great awareness and appreciation of what we are experiencing.
+To me, it refers to ease and contentment, not too laid back, not too driven with great awareness and appreciation of what we are experiencing.

 So how does ego get in the way of our inner-peace or happiness?
 Buddha talks of the sense of self-importance getting in the way, we think we are special, yet we are the same and only here for a short while (lets bypass the rebirth concept for now!).

 But we shouldn’t get dismayed, Buddha isn’t saying we are worthless, quite the opposite.
 If we can remove our grasping of self-importance we will use our time to help and have compassion for others.
 For Buddha, that compassion without need for external reward or recognition to pacify the ego will bring about our inner-peace.

 Ego is fragile, fickle and requires external validation.
 Rather than doing things to please or impress, we should as the Stoics say ‘Do what is right and virtuous’.
 That will bring the contentment and ease we usually call happiness.